UF/IFAS Divisions, Schools, and Departments

-Extension programs also provide leadership opportunities for youth through programs in areas, such as science, technology, engineering, and math (STEM), entrepreneurship, and core life skills.
-By partnering with local government, advisory committees, concerned citizens, commodity groups, and youth, UF/IFAS Extension creates an important link between the public and research conducted on campus and at 12 Research and Education Centers.
+Extension programs also provide leadership opportunities for youth through programs in areas, such as science, technology, engineering, and math (STEM), entrepreneurship, and core life skills through Florida 4-H.

 Solutions for Your Life is the official website of UF/IFAS Extension, making UF/IFAS faculty expertise available online under categories, such as lawn and garden care, family life and consumer choices, agriculture, community development, the environment, and youth development.

 - Want to see Extension helps each county in Florida?
 Read the most recent County Economic Impact Reports.

 College of Agricultural and Life Sciences

-A majority of CALS students are women, 23 percent are minorities, and 13 percent are from international origins.
 Known for its student-centered focus, the college prides itself on educating society-ready graduates.
 In addition to the Gainesville campus programs, the college offers baccalaureate degrees, professional graduate degrees, and teacher certification courses at selected UF/IFAS Research and Education Centers.
-Distance education courses, degree programs, and certificates are also offered.
+Online education courses, degree programs, and certificates are also offered.

 Statewide Undergraduate Programs